pmanion0/retrocompetition/README.md

     `export AWS_KEY_NAME=...`

+**Note**: Make sure you have your Github key saved in the folder ~/.ssh and named as `github_rsa`.
+You could also change the Github key directory and name in `aws.sh`, e.g. `GITHUB_KEY=~/.ssh/**Your_Github_Keyname**`.

 3. **Install Python packages**

-- **Install Ansible:** [use instruction](http://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) by picking the corresponding operation system.
+- **Install Ansible:** [use instruction](http://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) by choosing the corresponding operation system.
 If you use MAC, you can check [this instruction](http://docs.ansible.com/ansible/latest/installation_guide/inEC2_ip**tro_installation.html#latest-releases-via-pip) directly.

  - **Install Boto3:** `pip install boto3` or `sudo pip install boto3`

-4. **Apply for access to Amazon GPU instances** if you need GPU for the project Amazon requires you to apply access to its GPU instance resources before you are able to launch a GPU instance (such as the default p2.xlarge for `aws.sh`).
-Check [here](https://aws.amazon.com/ec2/elastic-gpus/) to apply for the access (??? need to check the link)
+4. **Apply for access to Amazon GPU instances** if you need GPU for the project Amazon requires you to apply access to its GPU instance type before you are able to launch a GPU instance (such as the default p2.xlarge for `aws.sh`).
+Check [here](https://console.aws.amazon.com/support/) to increase the service limit for EC2 Instances.
+Three types of GPU instance are configured here: `p2.xlarge`, `p3.2xlarge` and `p3.8xlarge` and you need to request for each of those you plan to use.

 5. **Test Run aws.sh**

-We can run `aws.sh` to launch, setup and connect to EC2 instance:
+We can simply run `aws.sh` to launch, setup and connect to EC2 instance.

-- **Launch an EC2 instance:** type `./aws.sh launch **instance_type**` with the default instance type = `p2.xlarge` to launch an EC2 instance, and
+- **Launch an EC2 instance:** type `./aws.sh launch **instance_type**` with the default instance type `p2.xlarge` to launch an EC2 instance.

 - **Set up the EC2 instance:** type `./aws.sh setup **EC2_ip**`  with your EC2 instance ip address.
 This will automatically install all the software/packages described above for the retro project.
-If you want to upload the game ROM to EC2 as well, simply copy them to the local directory 'ansible/remote_files/', e.g. `ansible/remote_files/SonicTheHedgehog-Genesis/rom.md`.
+If you want to upload the game ROM to EC2 as well, simply copy them to the local directory ansible`/remote_files/`, e.g. `ansible/remote_files/SonicTheHedgehog-Genesis/rom.md`.

 - **Connect to the EC2 instace:** type `./aws.sh setup **EC2_ip**` with the EC2 ip address.